A dressed singlet-triplet qubit in germanium: Initialization and readout of two spins

 \begin{supfigure*}[!htp]

-{\textbf{Initialization and readout.} \textbf{a.} The \downdowntilde~state is initialized at point 1.
-Next we apply an identity I (left panel) or an $\mathrm{X}^\mathrm{Q1}_\mathrm{\pi}$ pulse (right panel) to Q1, then cross to point 2 (point T in the main text), then sweep the readout point R. We observe a difference in $I_\mathrm{sensor}$ in a region above the (2,1) charge configuration, in the middle of which we place the R point. \textbf{b.} Energy diagram of the DQD spin system.
-The red arrow indicates the desired initialization (and readout) process, with a super slow adiabatic passage through the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ ensuring initialization (and readout) of the~\downdowntilde~state. \textbf{c.} Spin oscillations originating from a square detuning pulse, mapping out the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ energy difference. \textbf{d.} By introducing a ramp at the beginning of the (2,0)-(1,1) detuning pulse, we observe that the oscillations disappear, indicating successful slow adiabatic passage through the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ anticrossing. \textbf{e.} By applying a chirped drive pulse, and adding a ramp in the return pulse to the (2,0), we confirm the selection rules of the spin-to-charge conversion process.
-By operating with a symmetric (in and out) ramp time of $1\,\mu$s, we ensure initialization and readout of the~\downdowntilde~state. \textbf{f.} Monitoring the spin transition frequency (via a chirped pulse) while varying $B$ allows us to extract the g-factor of each spin.} \end{supfigure*}
+{\textbf{Initialization and readout.} \textbf{a.}~The \downdowntilde{} state is initialized at point 1.
+Next we apply an identity I (do nothing for no time) (left panel) or an $\mathrm{X}^\mathrm{Q1}_\mathrm{\pi}$ pulse (right panel) to Q1, then cross to point 2 (point T in the main text), then sweep the readout point R. We observe a difference in $I_\mathrm{sensor}$ in a region above the (2,1) charge configuration, in the middle of which we place the R point.
+The ramp time between points 1$\leftrightarrow$2 was set at $t_\mathrm{ramp}=1\,\mu\text{s}$.
+Current is plotted in arbitrary units (a.u.). \textbf{b.}~Energy diagram of the DQD spin system.
+The red arrow indicates the desired initialization (and readout) process, with a super slow adiabatic passage through the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ ensuring initialization (and readout) of the \downdowntilde{} state. \textbf{c.}~Spin oscillations originating from a square detuning pulse, mapping out the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ energy difference. \textbf{d.}~By introducing a ramp at the beginning of the (2,0)-(1,1) detuning pulse, we observe that the oscillations disappear, indicating successful slow adiabatic passage through the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ anticrossing. \textbf{e.}~By applying a chirped drive pulse, and adding a ramp in the return pulse to the (2,0), we confirm the selection rules of the spin-to-charge conversion process.
+By operating with a symmetric (in and out) ramp time of $1\,\mu$s, we ensure initialization and readout of the \downdowntilde{} state. \textbf{f.}~Monitoring the spin transition frequency (via a chirped pulse) while varying $B$ allows us to extract the g-factor of each spin.} \end{supfigure*}

 In systems using Pauli spin blockade, initialization and readout are strongly dependent on the ramp rate between the (2,0) and (1,1) charge regions.
 This is mostly related to the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ anticrossing, as shown in Fig.\,\ref{Sup_fig1}b.
 This anticrossing is measured in Fig.\,\ref{Sup_fig1}c, where starting from point T (\RefMainFigOne{}b of the main text), we apply a square pulse of varying amplitude $\varepsilon$ and wait time ($t_\mathrm{wait}$), before pulsing to R to read out the spin state.
 The frequency of the resulting spin oscillations maps out the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ energy difference with a minimum observed at the $\mathrm{S(2,0)}$-$\mathrm{T_-(1,1)}$ anticrossing.